bewards/tech-blog-grav/pages/01.blog/creating-a-bootstrap-modal-with-sitecore-sxa/item.md

 ![Sitecore Experience Editor SXA Modal Rendering Parameters](modal_exp-editor-parameters.png)

-And after hitting save, we can review our changes in Preview Mode:
+And after hitting save, we can review our changes in Preview Mode.
+Since we've adjusted some modal properties, we can now see the backdrop, a smaller modal size, and the modal being vertically aligned.
+By clicking on GO, the modal will be dismissed and will not pop up again on page load until either the cookie is cleared or the time expires:

 ![Sitecore Preview Mode Modal](modal_preview.png)